SAP-samples/teched2024-XP280/exercises/ex4/README.md

    process_automation_participants = ["your.email@foo.xyz"]
    ```

-   Replace all appearances of `your.email@foo.xyz` with the email address of your SAP BTP user and safe the changes.
+   Replace all occurrences of `your.email@foo.xyz` with the email address of your SAP BTP user and save the changes.

 1. Next we need to add the module to our configuration.
 Open the `main.tf` file and add the following code: